 - Investors will typically hold a portfolio of 12-15 companies

 - High growth opportunity: target return of 2x (not guaranteed)

 - £25,000 minimum investment

-Oxford Capital typically invests at what it calls the “Series A” round of funding.
+Oxford Capital typically invests at the Series A round of funding.
 It is the first institutional round of investing, after the entrepreneur has received friends, family and maybe grant based funding.
 Often the company has no revenue at that point.

 A typical initial investment is £0.5 million, but it can be up to £2 million.
-Over time, with companies that succeed up to £9 million could be invested.
-Oxford tries to provide companies with sufficient capital to last over 12-24 months so management can focus on running the business rather than having to raise capital constantly.
+Over time, with companies that succeed, up to £9 million could be invested.
+Oxford Capital tries to provide companies with sufficient capital to last over 12-24 months so management can focus on running the business rather than having to raise capital constantly.

 In companies with high growth potential, a lot of the investment goes into R&D. However, in the majority of companies it goes into widening out the product range, sales and marketing.
 The companies invested in often benefit from the wider knowledge-based EIS rules that allow a greater level of investment and into older companies than other more traditional EIS companies.

 Typically, 40-50% each year goes into new investments, and the balance into follow-on investments.
 Each investor will typical invest in 12-15 companies.
 The follow-on investments tend to be bigger investments.
 Some examples of portfolio holdings include Push Doctor (a provider of online video GP appointments – profiled below), Moneybox (a digital savings service), Spoke (a clothing ecommerce business), Import.io (a data extraction service for AI applications), Attest (a provider of smartphone-enabled market research services) and UltraSoC (a silicon IP company designing debugging technology for the next generation of silicon chips).